ARUCC-MyCreds-National-Network/en-CA/VerifierGuide.md

 ### Prerequisites

 - Agreeing to the ARUCC Industry Partner Service Terms for MyCreds<sup>TM</sup> Virtual Skills Passport Verification Service.
-- Signed up / provisioned access to a MATTR VII tenant
+- Signed up / provisioned access to a MATTR VII tenant.
-- Ability to orchestrate API driven flows to call the MATTR VII issuance and/or verification capability
+- Ability to orchestrate API driven flows to call the MATTR VII issuance and/or verification capability.
-- Ability to securely store, and use ```client_credentials``` and ```client_secret``` to obtain an access token which will be used to authenticate and access MATTR VII APIs
+- Ability to securely store, and use ```client_credentials``` and ```client_secret``` to obtain an access token which will be used to authenticate and access MATTR VII APIs.
 - Access to the MATTR developer or compatible wallet that can claim/receive, store, present verifiable credentials, that are bound to the wallet using the holders DID.
 - Access to a domain/subdomain that can be bound to the provisioned MATTR VII tenant as a custom domain to represent a user-friendly and trusted name/brand for credential issuer or verifier.